 Proposed recommendation #2:

-The CG recommends that following the review and support from the GAC and GNSO for the proposed recommendations contained in this document, staff is to develop a process flow based on existing mechanisms, highlighting those that have been added as a result of the GAC-GNSO Consultation Group.
-Once completed, the process flow will be shared with the GAC and GNSO.
+The CG recommends that following the review and support from the GAC and GNSO for the proposed recommendations contained in this document, staff is to develop a process flow, based on existing mechanisms, highlighting those that have been added as a result of the GAC-GNSO Consultation Group.
+Once completed, the process flow will be shared with the GAC and GNSO, and posted online.

 GAC Early engagement in GNSO PDP